Reclaim LIFE - conservation and restoration of two wetlands in Örebro County

 Conservation through grazing

 Tysslingen and Venakärret are both supplied with a steady stream of nutrients from contributing waterways.
 Plant life thrives from this.
 Humans have taken advantage of this by mowing the meadows and using the hay to feed our livestock.
-However, with the developments and changes seen to agricultural practices in the last century wetlands are no longer proftable.
+However, with the developments and changes seen to agricultural practices in the last century wetlands are no longer profitable.
 Without grazing and mowing, combined with human water regulations, the long continuation of open wetlands started to get overgrown with trees and reeds.

 Efforts for efficient grazing